Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 18 (07/02/2025) - Validate given JSON data using SpEL (Spring Expression Language)

-Task 19 (10/02/2025) - Validate given JSON data adn print the result using ternary operator on SpEL (Spring Expression Language)
+Task 19 (10/02/2025) - (Modification on Task 18) Validate given JSON data and print the result using ternary operator on SpEL (Spring Expression Language)

 Task 20 (11/02/2025) - Print "Hello World" for every 5 seconds using tasklet and gain knowledge about Spring Batch.